Thicket Density: Introduction

 \subsection{Organization of this paper}

-In Section \ref{sec:Thicket-dimension}, we introduce the basic objects of study and prove the thicket version of the Sauer-Shelah dichotomy.
-We then draw the connection to the order property in Section \ref{sec:Order}, and describe our two applications in Sections \ref{sec:Application 1} and \ref{sec:Application:-Lower-Bounds}.
+In Section \ref{sec:Thicket-dimension}, we introduce thicket dimension, shatter function, and density, and prove the thicket version of the Sauer-Shelah dichotomy.
+In Section \ref{sec:Ranks}, we identify thicket density with a local model-theoretic rank, and in Section \ref{sec:Degree}, we formulate a notion of degree, or multiplicity, for thicket density.